composer/composer/doc/05-repositories.md

 description which has a name and a version.
 The name and the version are used to identify the package.

-In fact, internally Composer sees every version as a separate package.
+In fact, internally, Composer sees every version as a separate package.
 While this distinction does not matter when you are using Composer, it's quite important when you want to change it.